-- Dark Elves in the Elder Scrolls games get bonuses to assorted skills with nothing common between them, making them Jacks of All Stats.
-Humans tend to specialise more in physical skills, with the exception of Bretons, who are more into defensive magic.
+- Dark Elves get bonuses to assorted skills with nothing common between them, making them Jacks of All Stats.
+Humans tend to specialize more in physical skills, with the exception of Bretons, who are more into defensive magic.

 - Dragon Quest:

 - Although Dragon Quest games often make the main character The Jack-Of-All-Stats, the second game instead does this with the Prince of Cannock, the second member of the party.
 The one you start with, Prince of Midenhall/Lorasia specializes in fighting physically (he is unable to use magic) while the third, Princess of Moonbrooke specializes in magic.
 The Prince of Cannock fights with a mix of both.

 - Dragon Quest IX, being even more dedicated to horrible puns than other entries in the series, prominently features Abbot Jack of Alltrades Abbey, who through job switching can help your characters become this (or even Master of All with enough grinding).
 You later fight him possessed by a demon calling himself Master of Nu'un.